 A Pharmacy Technician is a healthcare professional who is able to perform a number of pharmacy-related functions under the supervision and leadership of a licensed Pharmacist.
-Included in these functions, Pharmacy Techs can compound or mix some medications, call Physicians to have them authorize prescription refills and operate automated dispensing equipment.
+Included in these functions, Pharmacy Techs can compound or mix some medications, call Family Physicians to have them authorize prescription refills and operate automated dispensing equipment.
 However, a Pharmacist must review all prescriptions before they are given to patients.
 Pharmacy Technicians should not be confused with the role of a Pharmacy Aide, which tends to encompass less responsibility.

 “Thus far my career as a Pharmacy Technician has been quite interesting, and I have learned so much from the hands on experience,” Lynn Price, CPhT, a Certified Pharmacy Technician in Michigan, explained.